 After your surgery:

-Your caregiver may put antibiotic and steroid medicines into your eye.
+Your healthcare provider may put antibiotic and steroid medicines into your eye.
 He will then place an eye patch over your eye.
 This helps protect your eye from injury and infection.
-You may be taken to a room where your caregiver will watch you closely for problems.
-Do not get up until your caregiver says it is okay.
-Your caregiver will tell you when it is okay for you to go home.
+You may be taken to a room where your healthcare provider will watch you closely for problems.
+Do not get up until your healthcare provider says it is okay.
+Your healthcare provider will tell you when it is okay for you to go home.
 Do not drive yourself home.

 - Pain medicine: You may be given a prescription medicine to decrease pain.
 Do not wait until the pain is severe before you ask for more medicine.